btrplace/migrations-UCC-15/README.md

 This will replace all the provided JSON files for `Performance`, `Energy`, and `Power capping` experiments.

 **Note**: To execute `Scalability` experiments, we recommend to use at least 2 GiB RAM for JVM memory allocation pool.
-There is how to execute `BtrPlace` and `mVM` scale tests separately:
+Here is how to execute `BtrPlace` and `mVM` scale tests separately:

 ``` shell
 # BtrPlace scale experiment: